 We expect that we will need significant additional capital in the future to continue our planned operations, including conducting clinical trials, commercialization efforts, expanded research and development activities, and costs associated with operating a public company.
 To raise capital, we may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time, including through the registration statement on Form S-3, as amended, declared effective in February 2022, covering the sale of up to \$200.0 million of our securities (the "Shelf Registration").
 For example, in February 2022, we entered into an Open Market Sales AgreementSM (the "Sales Agreement") with Jefferies, LLC ("Jefferies"), pursuant to which we may elect to issue and sell, from time to time, shares of common stock having an aggregate offering price of up to \$21.0 million under the Shelf Registration through Jefferies acting as the sales agent and/or principal.
-As of March 31, 2023, we have not issued any shares of common stock pursuant to the Sales Agreement.
-In addition, in February 2023, we entered into a securities purchase agreement with several institutional and accredited investors, including holders of more than 5% of our total common stock outstanding on the date of the securities purchase agreement, pursuant to which we issued and sold 16,116,000 shares of common stock, pre-funded warrants to purchase 800,000 shares of common stock, and warrants to purchase 12,687,000 shares of common stock.
+As of June 30, 2023, we have not issued any shares of common stock pursuant to the Sales Agreement.
+In addition, in February 2023, we entered into a securities purchase agreement with several institutional and accredited investors, including holders of more than 5% of our total common stock outstanding on the date of the securities purchase agreement, pursuant to which we issued and sold

+16,116,000 shares of common stock, pre-funded warrants to purchase 800,000 shares of common stock, all of which were exercised during the three months ended June 30, 2023, and warrants to purchase 12,687,000 shares of common stock.
 If these additional shares of common stock, and the shares of common stock issuable pursuant to such pre-funded warrants and warrants, are resold, or if it is perceived that they will be resold, in the public market, the trading price of our common stock could decline.
 If we sell additional shares of common stock, convertible securities or other equity securities, investors may be materially diluted by subsequent sales.
-Such sales may also result in material d
+Such sales may also result in material dilution to our existing stockholders, and new investors could gain rights, preferences and privileges senior to the holders of our common stock.

 Pursuant to our 2020 Plan, our management is authorized to grant stock options and other stock awards to our employees, directors and consultants.
 Additionally, the number of shares of our common stock reserved for issuance under our 2020 Plan will automatically increase on January 1 of each year continuing through and including January 1, 2030, by 5% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by our board of directors.
-In addition, pursuant to our 2020 Employee Stock Purchase Plan ("ESPP"), the number of shares of our common stock reserved for issuance will automatically increase on January 1 of each calendar year continuing through January 1, 2030, by the lesser of (i) 1% of the total number of shares of our common stock outstanding on the last day of the calendar month before the date of the automatic increase, and (ii) 441,280 shares; provided that before the date of any such increase, our board of directors may determine that such increase will be less than the amount set forth in clauses (i) and (ii).
+In addition, pursuant to our 2020 Employee Stock Purchase Plan, the number of shares of our common stock reserved for issuance will automatically increase on January 1 of each calendar year continuing through January 1, 2030, by the lesser of (i) 1% of the total number of shares of our common stock outstanding on the last day of the calendar month before the date of the automatic increase, and (ii) 441,280 shares; provided that before the date of any such increase, our board of directors may determine that such increase will be less than the amount set forth in clauses (i) and (ii).
 Unless our board of directors elects not to increase the number of shares available for future grant each year, our stockholders may experience additional dilution, which could cause our stock price to fall.